birderboone/birderboone.github.io/ebird.md

 ![How To download yourd data](https://i.imgur.com/osTddYN.png)

-This code will be up by the end of the week (End of Jan 2018)
+This code will be up by the end of Jan 2018

 ![ebird preview all locations](https://i.imgur.com/IV4HEO6.png)